yoctoproject/poky/documentation/overview-manual/yp-intro.rst

    isolate information used when building for multiple architectures.
    Layers are hierarchical in their ability to override previous specifications.
-You can include any number of available layers from the Yocto Project and customize the build by adding your layers after them.
+You can include any number of available layers from the Yocto Project and customize the build by adding your own layers after them.
 You can search the Layer Index for layers used within Yocto Project.

    For more detailed information on layers, see the ":ref:`dev-manual/common-tasks:understanding and creating layers`"